 St. Louis is home to several recurring conferences, including:

 WashU also regularly hosts one-off philosophy conferences and workshops.
 In recent years, these have included events on morality, moral psychology, the philosophy of neuroscience, and social epistemology.
 St. Louis is also periodically the location for meetings of regional and national philospohical associations, including the Central Division of the American Philosphical Association, the Society for Philosophy and Psychology, and the Central States Philosophical Association.

-The philosophy department hosts several regular social events, including a holiday party in December, and the recruitment weekend each spring.
+The philosophy department hosts several regular social events, including a holiday party in December and the prospective graduate students' visit each spring.
 There are also receptions following every colloquium.